 These two events seemed made for each other.
 The spirit of Burns inspired us to invite all participating poets to read some of their work on the night itself to give the audience an idea of their quality and the pleasure of seeing the poets live.
 After the reading, we presented the prizes, with the poets reading (in some cases, again) their prize-winning poems.
 Following the prize giving, we turned to Burns himself and the traditional celebration: a piper piped in the haggis, which was then addressed with Burns's poem in praise of that delicious winter dish; it was cut open and distributed, after which there was Scottish music and a good time was had by all.

 This event was so successful (the Senior Common Room was happily crammed) and the poems so good, that we decided to repeat the experiment.
-And so it has gone: We have become addicted.
-The Poetry Contest has gone on and on, and here we are, to our pleased surprise, approaching 30 years of celebrating this McLaughlin College tradition.
+And so it went; we became addicted.
+The Poetry Contest went on and on.

 "My skin is not a weapon" (PDF)